sbradley7777/emacs.d/scripts/TESTING.md

 - ✅ Loads your complete configuration in batch mode
 - ✅ Reports which modules loaded successfully and which failed
 - ✅ Shows detailed timing information for performance analysis
-- ✅ Provides comprehensive diagnostics and version information
+- ✅ Provides comprehensive diagnostics and Emacs 30.2+ verification
 - ✅ Returns proper exit codes (0 = success, 1 = failure) for automation

 ## Test Script Features